At its core, sales enablement is about getting the best out of your sales reps.

 Imagine grading every rep’s performance manually according to best practice.
 An AI role-playing tool can track all of this automatically.

 An AI can also grade reps quickly across multiple metrics.
-It can use predictive analytics to figure out where reps are likely to bomb, and tailor a coaching and training program to each rep to bring up the areas where they’re most likely to lose opportunities.
+It can use predictive analytics to identify where reps are likely to bomb and tailor a coaching and training program for each rep to address the areas where they’re most likely to lose opportunities.

 Trying to do this yourself?
 You’d never finish.
 You lack the time and the bandwidth.
 Especially if you’re part of a small revenue enablement team trying to help CS, sales, and other teams.